 It’s recommended that you take the French with Listening test as close to the end of the most advanced French class that you plan to take, while still balancing college admission and placement requirements.
 You’re likely not to do as well if you take the test after you haven’t been in a French class for several months.

 - For seniors studying French: If French is a strong subject for you, be sure it’s one of the SAT Subject Tests you take in time for colleges to see your score.
 If you’re only taking it for placement purposes, and not as part of your application, wait until you’re as far along in your course as possible.
-If you want to take the French with Listening test, remember that it’s only given in November (and don’t forget to bring a portable CD player with earphones).
+If you want to take the French with Listening test, check the test schedule to see when it's offered (and don't forget to bring a portable CD player with earphones).

 What’s the difference between the French test and the French with Listening test?

-The French test includes reading only — you read in French and answer multiple-choice questions.
-The French with Listening test, given only in November, also includes a listening portion — you listen in French and answer multiple-choice questions.
+The French test includes reading only—you read in French and answer multiple-choice questions.
+The French with Listening test also includes a listening portion—you listen in French and answer multiple-choice questions.
 Although students report feeling more anxious about the listening portion, they also tend to do better on that part of the test.
-Plus, many colleges indicate the French with Listening test gives them a fuller picture of your ability and may be more useful for placement purposes
+Plus, many colleges indicate the French with Listening test gives them a fuller picture of your ability and may be more useful for placement purposes.

 Which French is used on the French with Listening test?